javaee/jms-spec/pages/JMSListener.md

 ## Specifying the callback method

 In Java EE 7, a JMS MDB must implement the `javax.jms.MessageListener` interface.
-This means that the callback method must be called `onMessage`, it must return `void` and it must have a single parameter of type `Message`.<br/><br/>
+This means that the callback method must be called `onMessage`, it must return `void` and it must have a single parameter of type `Message`.
 ```
 @MessageDriven(activationConfig = {
   @ActivationConfigProperty(propertyName = "destinationLookup", propertyValue = "java:global/requestQueue"),